Album: The New Sound

 Genre: Avant-Garde Jazz

+Is The New Sound jazz?
+Country?
+Folk?
+Avant-Garde?
+Maybe rock and roll?
 It’s a New Sound, whatever it is.
-Even though Les Paul is practically a household name, the man’s music is seldom heard.
-This early, experimental 10” is among his best work — an instrumental exploration of innovative guitar sounds and recording techniques.
+Even though Les Paul is practically a household name, his music remains severely underrated.
+This early, experimental 10-inch LP is among his best works — an instrumental exploration of innovative guitar sounds and recording techniques.